-- Position Aircraft On Ground positions the aircraft on the runway of any installed airport.
-You need to know the ICAO code for the airport you wish to start from (e.g. KSFO for San Fransisco International). - Position Aircraft In Air positions the aircraft at an arbitary point in the air.
+- Position Aircraft In Air positions the aircraft at an arbitary point in the air.
 You must select a known ground point, e.g. an airport, VOR, long/lat coordinates, and a position relative to that point, e.g distance, direction, altitude.
 You can also set your initial speed and heading.
-This is useful for practising approaches. - Select Airport from List positions the aircraft at an airport.
-You can search amongst all the airports that you have installed.
-Clicking Apply will place you at that airport on a runway appropriate for the current wind. - Random Attitude Sets the aircraft with a random heading, speed and attitude.
+This is useful for practising approaches. - Select Airport positions the aircraft at an airport.
+You can search amongst all the airports that you have installed, view the current METAR, airfield information, airfield layout and select a runway or parking position. - Random Attitude Sets the aircraft with a random heading, speed and attitude.
 Useful for practising recovery from unusual attitudes. - Tower position configures the airport tower used for the Tower View and Tower View Look From views. - Autopilot This menu is only available for aircraft that have the default autopilot configured.
-Some aircraft may have their own autopilot which is configured through the panel, in which case this menu is disabled. - Autopilot Settings configures the aircraft autopilot.
-You can set the autopilot up in a variety of different ways - from simply keeping the wings level, to following an ILS.
+Some aircraft may have their own autopilot which is configured through the panel, in which case this menu is disabled.

-- Route Manager sets the route (waypoint) list for the autopilot.
+- Autopilot Settings (F11) configures the aircraft autopilot.
+You can set the autopilot up in a variety of different ways from simply keeping the wings level, to following an ILS. - Route Manager sets the route (waypoint) list for the autopilot.
 Waypoints can be airports or fixes.
 The heading, distance and time to the current waypoint may be displayed in the HUD. - Previous Waypoint selects the previous waypoint from the route list. - Next Waypoint selects the next waypoint from the route list.

-• Environment
+Environment

 - Weather allows you to set the current weather, select a weather scenario, or use the weather reported by the closest weather reporting station (usually an airport) via METAR.
-You may either use Basic weather, which sets conditions explicitly, or Advanced weather which simulates larger weather systems, at the expense of local accuracy. - Time Settings allows you to set the current time in the simulator, speed up the simulation, and change the rate at which time passes in the simulator.
+You may either use Basic weather, which sets conditions explicitly, or Advanced weather which simulates larger weather systems, at the expense of local accuracy. - Environment Settings allows you to configure the seasonal textures in use (summer or winter), and ground conditions such as snow level and dust. - Time Settings allows you to set the current time in the simulator, speed up the simulation, and change the rate at which time passes in the simulator.
 Also displays UTC and local time. - Wildfire Settings configures whether aircraft crashes create realistic wildfires, which may spread and be extinguished using an appropriately equipped water bomber aircraft. - Scenery Download configures automatic download of scenery over the Internet using the TerraSync feature.